Bert-Proesmans/bert-proesmans.github.io/content/2022-06-05-on-spam-and-notifications.md

 tags = ["SPAM", "Notifications"]
 +++

-Today 400 thousand people with Github accounts received multiple notifications about an discussion around [a Pull Request (PR)](https://github.com/EpicGames/Signup/pull/24).
+Today 400 thousand people with Github accounts received multiple notifications about a discussion around [this Pull Request (PR)](https://github.com/EpicGames/Signup/pull/24).
 I'm one of them... <!-- more -->

 # What happened?